What to Expect During Your Bridal Appointment at Ella Park Bridal

 - Pin your favorite gowns to help the Consultant get a better idea of what you are looking for.
 Ella Park Bridal has a Pinterest page so you can see all the gowns we have in the store.
 This way you can pin now and try on during your appointment.

 - Closest and most-trusted family and friends.
-We offer seating enough for four people in your bridal suite.
+We offer seating enough for four to six people in your bridal suite.
 Remember that the final dress decision is yours and too many guests can cause confusion.